GeertArien/geertarien.github.io/_projects/accelerated-c-exercises.markdown

 C++ knowledge.

 Below you can find the chapter titles along with a link to my solutions for that chapter.
-Please keep in mind that I'm currently still working my way through the chapters so this list will be updated frequently.
-Don't hesitate to comment, or reach out to me in any other way, if you find an error or if you have a better solution.
+Don't hesitate to leave comment below, or reach out to me in any other way, if you find an error or if you have a better solution to any of the exercises.

 - [Chapter 0: Getting started][chapter0]
 - [Chapter 1: Working with strings][chapter1]